darkrai2699-cyber/tnp-web/README.md

-# Alumni Management Portal 🎓
+# 🎓 Alumni Management Portal

-Welcome to the Alumni Management Portal!
-This project is designed to help manage alumni information efficiently and effectively.
+Welcome to the **Alumni Management Portal**!
+This project is designed to streamline the management of alumni information, foster alumni–institution engagement, and provide a centralized platform for alumni data management.
-This repository contains the **Alumni Management Portal**, developed as part of our college and department requirements.

 ---